Why is this medication prescribed?

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while taking rotigotine, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while using rotigotine, call your doctor.

 - you should know that rotigotine may make you drowsy or may cause you to suddenly fall asleep during your regular daily activities.
 You might not feel drowsy before you suddenly fall asleep.
 Do not drive a car or operate machinery at the beginning of your treatment until you know how the medication affects you.
 If you suddenly fall asleep while you are doing something such as watching television or riding in a car, or if you become very drowsy, call your doctor.
 Do not drive or operate machinery until you talk to your doctor.

 - remember that alcohol can add to the drowsiness caused by this medication.
 Tell your doctor if you regularly drink alcoholic beverages.